HajMichal/Ridea-Rem/README.md

 > [!IMPORTANT]
 >## What I've learned
->First of all I've learned work with commercial client and fit to his requirments.
+>First of all I've learned how to work with commercial client and fit to his requirments.
 For sure I've refined knowledge in React, app optymalizations, write code in clean way, split components into reusable, smaller pieces, read friendly folder structure, pass props between functions, zustand is another state menager I've come to know.
 Trpc was used rather schematicly but in readable and clean way.
 I've mastered the basics on AWS s3 bucket scope, that's why gathering data there will no be the problem no more, despite not friendly UI/UX entire platform.

 <br/>